gpratte/texastoc-v4-integration-testing/README.md

 ```
 Running in IntelliJ is obviously the easiest way to step through code in the debugger.

-#### maven command line
+#### mvn command
 To run with `mvn` define the maven profile on the command line with `-P`.

+###### pass variable on the command line
 Environment variables can be passed on the command line or set as variables in the terminal window.

 Here's an example of using the `h2` profile and some command line paramters
 ```
-mvn -Dspring-boot.run.arguments="--db.h2=true --db.mysql=false --db.schema=true --db.seed=true --db.populate=true"
--P h2 -pl application spring-boot:run
+mvn -Dspring-boot.run.arguments="--db.h2=true --db.mysql=false --db.schema=true --db.seed=true --db.populate=true" -P h2 -pl application spring-boot:run
 ```

+###### set variables in the terminal session
-The variable can be set in the terminal (Mac) which runs the server.
+As an alternative to passing the variables on the command line they can be set in the terminal (Mac) which runs the server.
 Set an environment variable like so
 ```
 export DB_H2=true
 export DB_MYSQL=false